SFP: State-free Priors for Exploration in Off-Policy Reinforcement Learning: Experiments

 \subsection{Additional Applications}

-We finally provide proofs of concept for possible applications of TempoRL.
-Per-task results are available in Appendix \ref{app:single}. \paragraph{Visual RL} Temporal priors allow the state space of the downstream task to be defined arbitrarily.
+We finally provide proofs of concept for possible applications of SFP.
+Per-task results are available in Appendix \ref{app:single}. \paragraph{Visual RL} State-free priors allow the state space of the downstream task to be defined arbitrarily.
 Hence, they also allow transfer to the visual RL setting, which avoids reliance on a low-dimensional vectorized state space and is purely based on RGB observations.
-To this end, we compare TempoRL with Vanilla SAC and with PARROT in its original, visual setup, i.e., by conditioning its behavioral prior on images.
-We remark that, in this case, PARROT needs access to additional data (i.e., RGB observations) compared to TempoRL.
-We report the results in Figure \ref{fig:visual}, which indicate that our findings hold in visual settings, as TempoRL retains most of its exploration capability.
+To this end, we compare SFP with Vanilla SAC and with PARROT in its original, visual setup, i.e., by conditioning its behavioral prior on images.
+We remark that, in this case, PARROT needs access to additional data (i.e., RGB observations) compared to SFP.
+We report the results in Figure \ref{fig:visual}.
+In general, we observe a performance drop for all methods compared to non-visual settings, which we hypothesize is due to the inherent challenge of learning in high-dimensional state spaces \citep{laskin_srinivas2020curl}.
+Nonetheless, our findings remain generally valid in visual settings, as SFP retains most of its exploration capability and, despite failing to make progress on a majority of visual tasks, consistently outperforms the baselines.
+Per-task results are reported in Appendix \ref{app:single}.

 \paragraph{Biased Downstream Learning}